freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

    The ``ldt_deveny.sorted`` file is divided into sections enumerating the unique instrument configurations and the list of frames associated therewith.
-Each unique configuration is given a capital letter identifier (A, B, C, D…).
+Each unique configuration is given a capital letter identifier (A, B, C, D...).
 Below are example headers from a file for LDT/DeVeny data taken with two different order-blocking filters on the same night:

    ::